Table of Contents

 Trigger.new: It holds the list of new records to be inserted or updated.

-Trigger.old: It has the list of old records values before they were updated or deleted.
+Trigger.old: It has the list of old record values before they were updated or deleted.

 6. Can triggers be bulkified in Salesforce?

 Yes, triggers should always be written with bulk processing in mind, meaning they should handle multiple records at once.
-Using loops or SOQL queries inside loops can cause issues with governor limit, so developers need to optimize triggers for bulk operations.
+Using loops or SOQL queries within loops can exceed the governor limit, so developers need to optimize triggers for bulk operations.

 7. What are recursive triggers, and how can you avoid them?

-A recursive trigger shows up when a trigger calls itself, that leads to an infinite loop.
+A recursive trigger occurs when a trigger reinvokes itself, leading to an infinite loop.
 You can avoid recursion by using a static boolean variable to track whether the Trigger has already run.

 8. What is the use of Trigger.isExecuting?